Parents convicted in college scam remain free during appeal

 U.S. District Judge Nathaniel Gorton ruled the two can remain free on bail pending appeal of their convictions.
 His ruling came shortly after prosecutors dropped their opposition to the defense's bid to keep them of prison while they fight their case.

-Wilson and Abdelaziz's lawyers have argued that their clients believed they were making legitimate donations and that the admissions consultant at the center of the scandal, Rick Singer, pitched his so-called “side door” scheme as a lawful one.
+Lawyers for Wilson and Abdelaziz have argued that their clients believed they were making legitimate donations and that the admissions consultant at the center of the scandal, Rick Singer, pitched his so-called “side door” scheme as a lawful one.
 Wilson's attorneys are attacking several aspects of the trial, including the judge's refusal to let jurors see evidence they say shows "USC regularly dressed up donors’ children as athletic recruits.”

-Noel Francisco, the former U.S. solicitor general who Wilson hired to appeal his case, applauded the judge's decision on Thursday.
+Noel Francisco, the former U.S. solicitor general who Wilson hired to appeal his case, applauded the judge's decision.

 “The fact is that John’s case is different from others in the Varsity Blues scandal.
 His children were qualified for admissions on their own merits, and none of his money was for enriching any one individual — instead it was for the schools and their athletic programs,” Francisco said in an emailed statement.

-Brian Kelly, an attorney for Abdelaziz, said his client “is pleased with this result and now can focus on reversing his conviction in the 1st Circuit.”
+Brian Kelly, an attorney for Abdelaziz, said his client “is pleased with this result and now can focus on reversing his conviction" in the 1st U.S. Circuit Court of Appeals.

 Later Thursday, a different federal court judge in Boston sentenced Mikaela Sanford, a former employee of Singer, to time already served.